cpe305/fall2016-project-wenmin518/README.md

 	* The message will display the location of the nearest parking spot that you try to find and the distance and time it takes to get to the destination.
 	* ![Alt text](/imagefiles/PrintTextScreen.jpg?raw=true "Optional Title")
 	* ![Alt text](/imagefiles/FindElectricPark.jpg?raw=true "Optional Title")

 ### Implementation
-1. Breath-First Search to find the shortest path between User picked location and nearest parking structure
+1. Breath-First Search to find the distance between User picked location and nearest parking structure
+2. LinkedList as a queue in Breath-First Search to find the distance
-2. Observable pattern
+3. Observable pattern
 	* User is the subject
 		* If user changes the location or changes the car type, then observer will be notified.
 	* Calcation is the Observer